galaxyproject/galaxy-hub/src/events/gccbosc2018/collaboration/index.md

 # Registration

 CollaborationFest is free, for all 4 days.
 You still need to register (and select either 2 or 4 days).
-You will need to cover some, and possibly all, of you meal expenses.
-Organizers will provide coffee / beverages throughout, and we will attempt to get funding for as many lunches as possible as well.
+You will need to cover some, and possibly all, of your meal expenses.
+Organizers will provide coffee / beverages throughout.
+We will attempt to get funding for as many lunches as possible.

-You can register for CollaborationFest at the same time you register for other GCCBOSC events.
+You register for CollaborationFest at the same time you register for other GCCBOSC events.

 # Venue